In case of emergency at any time, always call your normal surgery number. If your local branch is open, we will arrange to see your pet there.

 If your emergency occurs when all of our branches are closed, you will hear an answer phone message giving you the contact details of Vets Now.

 Vets Now are situated in Kilmarnock, East Ayrshire and work from the McKenzie Bryson and Marshall Veterinary Centre on Hill Street (KA3 1HA).
-If you do not have your own transport to get to Vets Now, Billy Bruce Pet Taxi Service is available 24/7 on 07946 174033.

 Who Are Vets Now?

 Vets Now are the leading provider of out-of-hours veterinary care in the UK.
 Vets Now work alongside The Oaks to ensure you have access to a vet whenever you need one, regardless of time.
 Their clinic is open when The Oaks is closed.